- Customer Experience and Contact Centre Services

 The UK, and the rest of the world, is now facing the biggest economic and social upheaval since the Second World War, and as we did during that challenging period, we must be ready to rise to meet some unprecedented changes in the status quo.

-The transformation of the wartime workforce is well documented, with the image of Rosie the Riveter in her coveralls and red bandana alongside the slogan “We Can Do It!” becoming one of the best-known icons of World War II.
+The transformation of the wartime workforce is well documented, with the image of Rosie the Riveter in her coveralls and red bandanna alongside the slogan “We Can Do It!” becoming one of the best-known icons of World War II.
 Now as then, we need to call upon new ways of thinking and using resources and people that we have in the best, most innovative ways.

 It is a time for increased flexibility, and this isn’t something businesses should be afraid of.
-In fact Forbes studies confirm that that increasing flexibility creates significant improvements in morale, productivity, and engagement – especially when employees are given the option to work remotely or to an adaptable schedule.
+In fact Forbes studies confirm that increasing flexibility creates significant improvements in morale, productivity, and engagement – especially when employees are given the option to work remotely or to an adaptable schedule.

 It has been my experience, which is backed by evidence from The International Journal of Economics, that flexibility in working hours reduces employee work stress, improves their mental and physical stability – which in turn creates greater effectiveness and efficiency, determination and coordination.